-The NIRB may identify that only specified exploration and/or development activities included in the exception application may proceed independently of the ongoing NIRB review of the related project and the Board may make recommendations to Authorizing Agencies regarding terms and conditions that the NIRB considers appropriate to mitigate the effects of these activities.
+The NIRB may identify that only specified exploration and/or development activities included in the exception application may proceed independently of the ongoing NIRB review of the related project and the Board may make recommendations to Authorizing Agencies regarding terms and conditions that the NIRB considers appropriate to mitigate the effects of these activities and may also suggest monitoring in addition to what the Proponent has already committed to do.
 For activities the NIRB has determined are validly excepted from review under Article 12, Section 12.10.2(b) of the Nunavut Agreement and s.
-155(1)(b) of the NuPPAA, the applicable Authorizing Agencies may proceed to process the applications.
+155(1)(b) of the NuPPAA, the applicable Authorizing Agencies may proceed to process the applications for those specified exploration and/or development activities.